 - Minimal impact on system performance

-Bitdefender routinely wins awards from independent labs for its superior malware protection and minimal impact on system performance.
-Bitdefender Internet security has all the tools to safeguard your digital life, including multi-layered malware protection, safe banking, virtual private network, firewall, file encryption system, cross-platform parental controls, and a password manager.
+Bitdefender (see user reviews) has all the tools to safeguard your digital life, including multi-layered malware protection, safe banking, a VPN, firewall, file encryption system, cross-platform parental controls, and a password manager.

 - Password manager with automated sync across devices